-But in the meantime, your brain grows some new pathways to continually adjust your heart rate.
+In the meantime, your brain grows some new pathways to adjust your heart rate continually.
 It gets used to the presence of this drug and takes it as the new normal.
-The new pathways begin to hardwire your brain for maintaining your heart rate within a normal range with this drug as part of the equation.
+With this drug as part of the equation, the new pathways begin to hardwire your brain to maintain your heart rate within a normal range.

-When you decide to detox and quit this drug use addiction, your brain goes into a spasm called withdrawal.
-It was used to operating with the drugs, and suddenly the drugs are withheld.
-You may require medical intervention to maintain a reasonable heart rate while your brain readjusts to life without the drugs.
+When you stop using this drug, your brain goes into a spasm called withdrawal.
+It was accustomed to operating with the drugs, and suddenly the drugs are withheld.
+In this case, you may require medical intervention to maintain a reasonable heart rate while your brain readjusts to life without the drugs.
 It can be done, but it takes time.
-The more changes that have occurred over time to the hardwiring of your brain, the longer it takes to grow new pathways to accommodate the new condition.
+The more your brain’s hardwiring has changed, the longer it takes to grow new pathways to accommodate the new condition.

-Heart rate is a good example because it’s vital to life and because most drugs affect it at some level.
-Many long-time drug users suffer damage to their heart or other vital organs.
-Living with an elevated heart rate for a long period of time has the effect of wearing out the muscle.
-When your heart doesn’t function within normal ranges, oxygen and nutrients do not circulate throughout your body properly.
-Other vital organs cannot work optimally without their basic requirement.
+Heart rate is an excellent example because it’s vital to life, and most drugs affect it at some level.
+Many long-time drug users suffer damage to their hearts or other vital organs.
+Living with an elevated heart rate for an extended period has the effect of wearing out the muscle.
+When your heart doesn’t function within normal ranges, oxygen and nutrients do not circulate throughout your body correctly.
+Other vital organs cannot work optimally without their essential requirement.

 Your brain continues to grow and change throughout your adult life.
 By adding drugs, you force certain changes in your brain that are not natural and can be dangerous.
-When the drugs add feel-good chemicals to your brain, it stops producing them naturally in order to try to maintain a normal balance.
+When the drugs add feel-good chemicals to your brain, it stops producing them naturally to maintain a normal balance.
 Eventually, new pathways grow based on the lack of natural feel-good chemicals.

-When negative thoughts become hardwired into your brain, a downward spiral can begin.
+A downward spiral can begin when negative thoughts become hardwired into your brain.
 The brain follows habits just like you do.
-Through repetition, it can get in a groove, so to speak, of negative thoughts.
+Through repetition, it can develop a pattern of negative thoughts.
 The more it uses those thought pathways, the deeper they become.
-Eventually, it can be very difficult to grow new, more positive thought pathways.
+Eventually, growing new, more positive thought pathways can be very difficult.

 How Your Brain Teaches You to Keep Taking Drugs

-The whole idea of the reward system is to provide an incentive for repetition.
-When you do something good, the brain rewards you will a feeling of pleasure.
+The idea of the reward system is to provide an incentive for repetition.
+When you do something good, the brain rewards you will get a feeling of pleasure.
 The pleasure should entice you to repeat that action.
-If you have a choice between two actions, you are going to repeat the one that gave you the most pleasure.
+If you have a choice between two actions, you will usually repeat the one that gave you the most pleasure.

 Reversing the Damage After Long-term Use

 Healing the damage caused by long-term drug abuse is a two-step process.
 First, the changes in brain structures and chemistry that perpetuate the addiction need to be reversed.
-As long as the brain is working against recovery, we will be fighting a losing battle.
+As long as the brain works against recovery, we will fight a losing battle.
 The second step is to restore lost cognitive function.

 The brain is capable of healing itself given the right conditions.
 Scientists are working to create therapies that facilitate brain healing.
-Certainly, ending the exposure to drugs is a start.
-Just like adding the drugs caused the brain to change and adapt, by changing the conditions in the brain, we can stimulate a re-adjustment.
+Certainly, ending exposure to drugs is a start.
+Just like adding the drugs caused the brain to change and adapt, we can stimulate a re-adjustment by changing the conditions in the brain.

-The key to this approach, of course, is to control cravings so the brain can remain drug-free.
-It’s also important to provide medical support until the brain is capable of maintaining all vital functions again.
-During the detox period, the brain goes through a type of shock where it doesn’t know exactly what to do.
-It cannot continue on its current course, but it does not remember how it worked before the drugs.
+Of course, the key to this approach is to control cravings so the brain can remain drug-free.
+It’s also essential to provide medical support until the brain can maintain all vital functions again.
+During the , the brain goes through a type of shock where it doesn’t know exactly what to do.
+It cannot continue on its current course but does not remember how it worked before the drugs.

-Scientists have also discovered that the brain is capable of working around any damaged areas.
-This ability is referred to as “plasticity,” and it allows the brain to continue to function even when thought pathways are damaged from cell death.
+Scientists have also discovered that the brain can work around damaged areas.
+This ability is referred to as “plasticity,” allowing the brain to continue to function even when thought pathways are damaged from cell death.
 The brain can grow new pathways and move its messages around a different route.
-The brain actually has tremendous flexibility this way.
+The brain has tremendous flexibility this way.

-Although the amount of damage to the brain from long-term drug abuse can be extensive, the possibilities of healing always exist.
+Although the amount of damage to the brain from long-term drug abuse can be extensive, the possibilities for healing always exist.
 The first step, of course, is to eliminate the drugs.
-Getting help for addiction as soon as possible will minimize the damage and speed the healing.
+Getting help for addiction as soon as possible will minimize the damage and speed up the healing.